-Guide to How to Serve as an Undergraduate Program Reviewer
+How to Serve as an Undergraduate Program Reviewer

 This section provides step-by-step guidance for individuals serving as

-who contribute to a review of an undergraduate physics program.
-Such individuals advise departments and administrators about their current status, , and potential .
+.
 Along with advice on deciding whether to accept an invitation, the section includes guidance on preparing for and conducting a site visit and developing a written report.
-For examples and templates, see the resources on Template for an External Reviewers’ Report, Program Review Timeline, Topics a Department Might Explore in a Program Review, Template for a Self-Study Report, Sample Agenda for an External Reviewers’ Site Visit, and Sample MOU for Engaging an External Reviewer for Program Review.
+For examples and templates, see the supplements on Template for an External Reviewers’ Report, Program Review Timeline, Topics a Department Might Explore in a Program Review, Template for a Self-Study Report, Sample Agenda for an External Reviewers’ Site Visit, and Sample MOU for Engaging an External Reviewer for Program Review.
 For advice for departments undertaking a program review, see the section on How to Undertake an Undergraduate Program Review.
 Institution-specific requirements for program review vary widely, so not all recommendations will apply to all program reviews.
 Unlike most other sections of the EP3 Guide, this section describes a sequential process, and the effective practices should be studied and implemented in order.

 Benefits